JasonThon/lightflus/README.md

 **Important Notes**

 1. Lightflus is in **preview** now, some features are still in development.
-If you want to try Lightflus, please wait for the demo version released.
+If you want to try a better Lightflus, please wait for the demo version released.

 2. We welcome every one to comment on Lightflus, including design, features support and more;